-Pioneering circular furniture production, Nordic Comfort Products manufactures its products out of plastic waste from the local aquaculture industry.
+Pioneering circular furniture production, Nordic Comfort Products (NCP) manufactures its products out of plastic waste from the local aquaculture industry.
+Using blockchain technology, NCP creates product passports for its recycled products documenting the product origin and the processes it has been exposed to.

 Approximately 10 to 20 million metric tons of plastic end up in the ocean every year.
 Not only does this pose a danger to the world’s marine ecosystems, it is also a waste of a robust, flexible and useful material.